-Travel 2 hours south of Chengdu to Leshan, where you will see the world's largest stone-carved Buddhist monument, the Leshan Grand Buddha and take a short boat ride in front of the statue to grasp the size of this structure.
+Travel 2 of Chengdu to Leshan, where you will see the world's largest stone-carved Buddhist monument, the Leshan Grand Buddha and take a short boat ride in front of the statue to grasp the size of this structure.

 On arrival at the Grand Buddha there is a 10-minute walk up to the entrance of the park.
-From here there are 250 steps to ascend and a similar amount to descend to the feet of the Buddha; a time of approximately 21⁄2-3 hours.
+From here there are 250 steps to ascend and a similar amount to descend to the feet of the

+Buddha; a time of approximately 2 and a half to 3 hours.
 The steps are extremely steep and can be very slippery in wet weather.
 There are handrails but the utmost care is still required.
 You must be physically capable if you decide to take part.
-Once you have started the walk to the feet of the Buddha you are committed as the steps are very narrow and strictly oneway only.
+Once you have started the walk to the feet of the Buddha you are committed as the steps are very narrow and strictly one-way only.

+Please note there are often long queues when descending to the feet of the Buddha.
 There are a number of attractions for those who wish to stay at the Grand Buddha Park.
 Covering an area of 18sqkm, the park is home to such sights as Haishi Cave, Lingyun Temple, Dragon Pond and Tiger Cave.
 Return to Chengdu and dine on a delicious Sichuanese meal in the evening.